dedoc/scramble/docs/installation.md

 php artisan vendor:publish --provider="Dedoc\Scramble\ScrambleServiceProvider" --tag="scramble-config"
 ```

-This will allow you to add custom extensions.
+This will allow you to customize the OpenAPI document info and add custom extensions.